semmel/StaticLand/doc/cancelable.md

 };
 ```

 Such computation functions are the standard pattern in other libraries to create asynchronous tasks, e.g. creating [Fluture Futures](https://github.com/fluture-js/Fluture#creating-futures) or [Async in Crocks](https://crocks.dev/docs/crocks/Async.html#construction).
-Because those other libraries however provide their (lazy) replacement for native Promises, the *order* of arguments of *their* computation function *differs* from that of the Promise constructor in that the rejection continuation comes *before* the success continuation.
+In those other libraries however, the *order* of arguments *differs* from that of the Promise constructor; The rejection continuation comes *before* the success continuation.

+### Consuming and Running Cancelables

-By providing the Cancelable Computation in the Promise constructor `new Promise(cancelableComputation)` it becomes trivial to transform a Cancelable Computation into a Promise.
+- Simply use the Promise constructor to create a Promise from the Cancelable `new Promise(cancelableComputation)`.
   Note that if the computation is cancelled such a "consumption" Promise will never settle.
 See the section titled [Cancellation Discontinues](#cancellation-discontinues).
+- Invoke the Cancelable and provide two callbacks as arguments `toCancel = cancelableComputation(onSuccess, onFailure)`

 ### Cancellation

 The Cancelable Computation Function returns a function to abort/*cancel* the computation.

 A Cancelable Computation can be aborted by calling the `abort` function which is returned when the execution of the Cancelable Computation is started by invoking it with two callbacks.
+Thus, the computation cannot be canceled before it is started.

 ```javascript
 let abort = cancelableComputation(onSuccess, onFailure);